One Media iP Group Plc (OMIP.L) (LON:OMIP) Shares Gap Down to $6.00

-One Media iP Group Plc (OMIP.L) (LON:OMIP) shares gapped down before the market opened on Tuesday .
+One Media iP Group Plc (OMIP.L) (LON:OMIP)’s stock price gapped down before the market opened on Tuesday .
 The stock had previously closed at $6.00, but opened at $5.75.
-One Media iP Group Plc (OMIP.L) shares last traded at $5.89, with a volume of 5,000 shares traded.
+One Media iP Group Plc (OMIP.L) shares last traded at $5.89, with a volume of 5,000 shares.

-The company’s fifty day moving average price is GBX 5.99 and its 200 day moving average price is GBX 6.88.
-The company has a market capitalization of $14.98 million and a P/E ratio of 15.00.
-The company has a quick ratio of 2.40, a current ratio of 2.40 and a debt-to-equity ratio of 19.44.
+The company has a market cap of $14.98 million and a price-to-earnings ratio of 15.00.
+The business’s fifty day moving average price is GBX 5.99 and its 200 day moving average price is GBX 6.88.
+The company has a debt-to-equity ratio of 19.44, a current ratio of 2.40 and a quick ratio of 2.40.

 About One Media iP Group Plc (OMIP.L) (LON:OMIP)